Artist Statement Editing Services

 Creating a portfolio should not be an effort that you have to do entirely on your own.
 Yet it’s very common that many students do not take the initiative to seek out feedback and help on their portfolios.
 Don’t get stuck in your own ways with your portfolio and shut out any outside opinions.
 Because […]

-Art School Portfolio: Color
+Art School Portfolios: Color

 Art School Portfolio: Brainstorming

-Art School Portfolio: Media
+Art School Portfolio: Art Media

 You need to make sure that your portfolio represents a diverse range of art media.
 Showing many art media is a way to demonstrate that you have taken the initiative to learn and hone skills in contrasting art media.
 Step outside of what you see everyone else in high school doing, which is probably […]